RustBlockchainEngineer/sol-liquity/README.md

 - If Liquity fetches the price at round `i`, it will not know if Chainlink decimals changed across round `i-1` to round `i`, and the consequent price scaling distortion may cause Liquity to fall back to Tellor
 - Liquity will always calculate the correct current price at 18-digit precision assuming the current return value of `decimals()` is correct (i.e. is the value used by the nodes).

-**Tellor Decimals**: Tellor uses 6 decimal precision for their ETHUSD price as determined by a social consensus of Tellor miners/data providers, and shown on Tellor's price feed page.
+**Tellor Decimals**: Tellor uses 6 decimal precision for their SOSOLUSD price as determined by a social consensus of Tellor miners/data providers, and shown on Tellor's price feed page.
 Their decimals value is not offered in their on-chain contracts.
-We rely on the continued social consensus around 6 decimals for their ETHUSD price feed.
-Tellor have informed us that if there was demand for an ETHUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current ETHUSD `requestId` (1) used by Liquity.
+We rely on the continued social consensus around 6 decimals for their SOSOLUSD price feed.
+Tellor have informed us that if there was demand for an SOSOLUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current SOSOLUSD `requestId` (1) used by Liquity.

 ### Keeping a sorted list of Troves ordered by ICR

-Liquity relies on a particular data structure: a sorted doubly-linked list of Troves that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in LUSD).
+Liquity relies on a particular data structure: a sorted doubly-linked list of Troves that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in SOLUSD).

 This ordered list is critical for gas-efficient redemption sequences and for the `liquidateTroves` sequence, both of which target Troves in ascending order of ICR.